-The Sedgwick-Highland-James Preservation District is one of the most important collections of historic residential architecture in the City of

-Syracuse.
-These homes reflect to a high degree prominent architectural styles popular from c.
-1850-1930.
-The Sedgwick Tract exemplifies early 20th century trends in suburban residential development, and many of the homes represent the work of some of Syracuse's best architects and builders.
-The curvilinear street patterns and large, landscaped lots offered a haven for many prominent local citizens.
-The original City Beautiful vision of a healthy, pastoral environment is still very much alive in the district today.
+The Berkeley Park Historic District is one of the most important collections of historic residential architecture in the City of Syracuse.
+These homes reflect to a high degree prominent architectural styles popular during the early 20th century.
+Berkeley Park exemplifies period trends in suburban residential development, and many of the homes represent the work of some of Syracuse's best architects and builders.
+Curvilinear street patterns and large, irregular lots offered a haven for many prominent local citizens.
+Clarence Congdon's original vision of an exclusive residential enclave is still very much alive in the district today.